Stock Fundamental Data: Best Stock Fundamental Datasets & Databases

 Stock fundamental data is used to compare markets from their historical value and predict their future value.
 Having this data makes it easier for traders to comprehend the different stock market trends – locally or globally.
 The goal amongst investors is to purchase stock when priced below its intrinsic value.
 By knowing the intrinsic value of a stock, one can determine whether it is the right time to invest and purchase company stock.
 By knowing if the stock is being undervalued or overvalued, one can determine if the share price of a stock is already too high or whether further growth can be expected, addressing whether a company is suitable for a long-term or short-term investment.

-What is Stock Fundamental Data analysis?
+How is Stock Fundamental Data Collected?

 Stock Fundamental Data analysis considers the basic financial elements of a company such as its cash flow, asset returns and history of profit and uses analysis of this basic public company data to calculate the true value of its stock.
 Datasets can be used to determine the intrinsic value of a stock, informing whether the stock of a company is being undervalued or overvalued.
 A stock’s intrinsic value can be calculated using either a bottom-up or top-down approach to fundamental analysis.
 Investors using the bottom-up approach consider the distinct aspects of an individual company, building a dataset based on the advantages specific to a particular company.